Campaign Priorities

 • In Philadelphia, we are fortunate that so many local volunteers work with the Conservancy and City to maintain and activate neighborhood parks.
 There are over 140 registered Park Friends Groups across the city, who provide critical maintenance and advocacy support for parks and cultivate community in their neighborhoods.
 The Conservancy’s stewardship and volunteer management staff work year-round to support and celebrate Park Friends through program funding, workshops, event promotion, and more.

 • Volunteers allow us to have a greater impact on improving our parks as we work alongside individuals and corporate groups in maintaining key landscapes, through activities such as restoring trails, installing plantings and removing invasive species.
 There are a variety of ways to get involved, from open volunteer days where individuals can participate in one event or join us each month, to our Corporate Stewardship Program, which offers customizable, hands-on experiences for corporate groups, to our Volunteer Leadership program, which takes passionate and engaged park champions and gives them additional opportunities and training to become leaders and advocates for our public spaces.
-Since 2021, our volunteer participants have more than tripled from 300 to 1,129.

 Preparing for the Future